 12 advantages and disadvantages of video conferencing

-Remote work is here to stay, and the adoption of video conferencing software likely won't slow down anytime soon.
+Remote and hybrid work are here to stay, and video conferencing software will remain commonplace.

 Advantages of video conferencing software

-When an organization selects unified communications (UC) software, it can see how a paid subscription product can go past traditional video conferencing software and offer capabilities and features beyond video and audio.
+When an organization selects unified communications software, it can see how a paid subscription can go past traditional video conferencing software and offer capabilities beyond video and audio.

 Video conferencing software can benefit organizations in the following six ways.